Frequently Asked Questions & Special Circumstances

 FAFSA stands for theFree Application for Federal Student Aid.
 It's the application used to determine your eligibility for federal student aid.
 Eligibility is based largely on your family’s income and tuition costs.

-You can file the FAFSA anytime after October 1 of the year before you plan to enroll.
+The FAFSA is expected to open in December for students beginning classes in 2024.
 We encourage you to file as early as possible to maximize your opportunities.

 No, but you could miss out on thousands of dollars in aid if you don’t.
 At CMU, more than 80 percent of students receive some type of financial assistance.